Economic history of Argentina: Post-Peron era and the 1960s

 In 1961, a Ferranti Mercury II named "Clementina" became one of the first computers in use in Argentina.

 In the 1950s and part of the 1960s, the country had a slow rate of growth in line with most Latin American countries, while most of the rest of the world enjoyed a golden era.
-Stagnation prevailed during this period, and the economy often found itself contracting, mostly the result of union strife.
+Stagnation prevailed during this period, and the economy often found itself contracting, mostly because of union strife.

 Wage growth beginning in 1950 pushed prices up.
 The inflation rate increased faster, and soon real wages fell.
 High inflation prompted a stabilization plan that included tighter monetary policy, a cut in public expenditures, and increases in taxes and utility prices.
-Increasing economic wariness as the 1950s progressed became one of the leading causes for Perón's downfall in the Revolución Libertadora of 1955, as the working classes saw their quality of life diminished, thus stripping Perón from a large part of his popular support.
+Increasing economic wariness as the 1950s progressed became one of the leading causes for Perón's downfall in the Revolución Libertadora of 1955.
+The working classes saw their quality of life diminished, thus stripping Perón of a large part of his popular support.

 Arturo Frondizi won the 1958 presidential election in a landslide.
 In the same year he announced the beginning of the "oil battle": a new attempt at import substitution which aimed to achieve self-sufficiency in oil production by signing several contract with foreign companies for the mining and exploitation of oil.
 In 1960, Argentina joined the Latin American Free Trade Association.

 Another coup in June 1966, the so-called Argentine Revolution, brought Juan Carlos Onganía to power.
 Ongania appointed Adalbert Krieger Vasena to head the Economy Ministry.
 His strategy implied a very active role for the public sector in guiding the process of economic growth, calling for state control over the money supply, wages and prices, and bank credit to the private sector.

 The Rosariazo in 1969.
 The worsening economy and the onset of dictatorship led to waves of protests, strikes and riots.